With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreShiloh House Yarrow is one of mental health facilities in Littleton, Colorado, located at 7227 South Yarrow Court, 80128 zip code.
+Learn MoreShiloh House Yarrow is a mental health treatment clinic in Littleton, Colorado, located at 7227 South Yarrow Court, in the 80128 zip code.
 Shiloh House Yarrow provides partial hospitalization/day treatment and residential treatment.
-Shiloh House Yarrow provides group therapy, cognitive behavioral therapy and trauma therapy to children / adolescents.
+Shiloh House Yarrow provides trauma therapy, group therapy and psychotropic medication to children / adolescents.
 Shiloh House Yarrow also supports children/adolescents with serious emotional disturbance.
-Additional services provided at Shiloh House Yarrow include case management.
+Additional services provided by Shiloh House Yarrow consist of case management.

 Learn MoreShiloh Home Inc Frp is a mental health facility in Englewood, CO, located at 9700 East Easter Lane, in the 80112 zip code.
 Shiloh Home Inc Frp provides partial hospitalization/day treatment and residential treatment.
-Shiloh Home Inc Frp provides cognitive behavioral therapy, group therapy and trauma therapy to children / adolescents.
+Shiloh Home Inc Frp provides cognitive behavioral therapy, individual psychotherapy and group therapy to children / adolescents.
 Shiloh Home Inc Frp also supports children/adolescents with serious emotional disturbance.
 Some other services available at Shiloh Home Inc Frp include case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.